Does triggering ovulation boost IVF success? new study investigates

 Summary

 This study looked at 103 women undergoing frozen embryo transfer to see if letting them ovulate naturally or using a hormone shot (HCG) to trigger ovulation leads to more pregnancies.
-The goal was to find out which approach gives a better chance of getting pregnant.
-Results will help doctors choose the best method for their patients.
+The main goal was to compare pregnancy rates between the two groups.
+Results help doctors choose the best approach for fertility treatment.

 Disclaimer